 Watch Videos and Read Books

 There are several classes you can sample online to give you a taste of the Tai Chi movements.
 You can watch one here.
 Of course, the advantage of in-person classes is that the teacher can correct your movements and ensure you practice them safely.
-The social aspect of is also a nice bonus.
-On the other hand, you also can practice the exercises on your own once you learn them.
+The social aspect is another nice bonus.
+But you can also practice the exercises on your own once you learn them.

 Note that if you have health problems, it may be a good idea to check with your doctor before starting to see if there are any issues you should be aware of.

 That said, hope you enjoy discovering this traditional self-improvement practice.
-Find more wellness articles like “Breathing Techniques and Mindfulness Tips” on the Dumpling Connection articles page.
+In the meantime, find more wellness articles like “Breathing Techniques and Mindfulness Tips” on the Dumpling Connection articles page.

 Madalina Hubert is a Toronto-based writer specializing in art, culture, travel, and culinary explorations.